-It’s our pick for the best neighbourhood for a first-time trip to Amsterdam because it is conveniently located for hitting the sightseeing hotspots, you’re close enough to the nightlife without being put off by the red light district, and there’s a good choice of accommodations, shops, restaurants, and attractions right at your fingertips.
+It’s our pick for the best area to stay in Amsterdam as a first-time visitor because it is conveniently located for hitting the sightseeing hotspots, you’re close enough to the nightlife without being put off by the red light district, and there’s a good choice of accommodations, shops, restaurants, and attractions right at your fingertips.

 Top Things to Do in Westerpark

 – Chill out in the area’s namesake park: Westerpark.
 Pack a picnic in the summer months, watch an array of cultural activities, and enjoy being outdoors.
 You can even swim in the pool on sunny days, and kids are sure to love the small petting zoo.

 – Visit the monthly craft and arts market at Westerpark, held on the first Sunday of each month.

 – Go window shopping along some of the best shopping streets in the country: the Haarlemmerstraat and Haarlemmerdijk.

 – Satisfy your appetite in the neighbourhoods many excellent restaurants and large food centres like Market Canteen.

 – Admire the artistic works at Museum Het Schip.

 – Relax at Het Stenen Hoofd, an urban beach that’s popular with locals.